cneluh/Beta_Burst_Segmentation/README.md

 Run Segmentation_Demo to replicate Fig.2 of the Manuscript

-The Toolbox is develped by Stephanie Velasco and Nuri Firat Ince at the University of Houston Some of the functions were forked from WaveLab Version 802
+The Toolbox is develped by Stephanie Velasco and Nuri Firat Ince at the University of Houston.
+Some of the functions were forked from WaveLab Version 802